28 April 2023

 He said it was an excellent model, the perfect balance between accurately representing the design concept and detail.
 ‘Just enough’ I think he told them, in an attempt to make them understand that what had been going on in the department, as far as the models being made, was excessive and somewhat pointless in the scope of a design project.

-My constant wrestle with sketching comes from a commitment to use 3D as my main medium for illustration.
-Sketching, drawing, is a tool to help me quickly visualise an idea to translate in the 3D world; where I can resolve, detail, colour and all the rest.
-But the lure to create more elaborate 2D sketches and drawings is always a constant distraction to my end aim, and in many ways, that has always been a source of distraction.
+My constant wrestle with sketching comes from a commitment to use 3D as core medium for illustration.
+Sketching, drawing, is a tool to help me quickly visualise an idea to translate in the 3D world, where I can resolve, detail, colour and all the rest.
+But the lure to create more elaborate 2D sketches and drawings is always a constant distraction to my end aim and in many ways, has always been a source of distraction.

-In the Instagram and online folio world of highly polished work, it’s very easy to loose sight that the drawing, or sketch, need be nothing more than a communication tool, conveying what’s needed to get the point across.
-This is especially true if you’re working in 3D.
-The PostIt Note project has not only seen me increase my ideation output tenfold (a very useful thing when trying to ‘world build’), but it also has forced me to relearn how to do… ‘just enough’.
+In the Instagram and online folio world of highly polished work, it’s very easy to loose sight that a drawing, or sketch, need be nothing more than a communication tool, conveying what’s needed to get the point across.
+The PostIt Note project has not only seen me increase my ideation output tenfold (a very useful thing when trying to ‘world build’), but it also has forced me to relearn how to do… ‘just enough’